bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 will this let us hack more [Servers](../basic/servers.md), but it will also increase the effectiveness of our [hacking](../basic/hacking.md) against `n00dles`.

 The easiest way to train your hacking level is to visit Rothman University.
-You can do this by clicking the `City` tab on the left-hand navigation menu, or you can use Alt + w.
-Rothman University should be one of the buttons near the top.
-Click the button to go to the location.
+You can do this from the `City` tab on the left-hand navigation menu (click on it or press Alt + w).
+Rothman University should be the "U" near the bottom-right.
+Click the "U" to go to the location.

 Once you go to Rothman University, you should see a screen with several options.
 These options describe different courses you can take.
 You should click the first button, which
 says: `Study Computer Science (free)`.

 After you click the button, you will start studying and earning hacking experience.
-While you are doing this, you cannot interact with any other part of the game until you click the button that says "Stop taking course".
+While you are doing this, you cannot interact with any other part of the game until you click either "Stop taking course" or "Do something else simultaneously".

 Right now, we want a hacking level of 10.
 You need approximately 174 hacking experience to reach level 10.
-You can check how much hacking experience you have by clicking the `Stats` tab on the left-hand navigation menu, or by using Alt + c.
+You can check how much hacking experience you have by either hovering over the progress bar in the overview window or going to the `Stats` tab on the left-hand navigation menu (click on it or press Alt + c).
 Since studying at Rothman University earns you 1 experience per second, this will take 174 seconds, or approximately 3 minutes.
 Feel free to do something in the meantime!